osohq/oso/docs/content/python/new-roles/getting-started.md

 The policy is consulted to see if there is an `allow` rule that permits access for the `actor`, `action` and `resource` arguments passed to `is_allowed`.
-We can access types and attributes of the objects passed into our rules from within the policy, just like they are Python objects!
+We can access types and attributes of the objects passed into our rules from within the policy, just like we can in Python!
 More on this [here]({{< ref "/getting-started/policies.md#instances-and-fields" >}}).